C# Switch Case

 Coming to the C# Switch case execution, we have given i as input for the char variable vowel.

 It checks the case i, and because there is no code for i, It falls through o where no code is available.
-And finally, it falls through u where it finds the code and prints the output.
+Finally, it falls through u where it finds the code and prints the output.

 You entered a vowel

-Next, we entered k as input where it founds no match in any of the cases.
+Next, we entered k as input where it found no match in any of the cases.
 Hence it prints the default statement.

 You entered a consonant